 Defined: “The tendency to do (or believe) things because many other people do (or believe) the same.
 Related to groupthink and herd behavior.”

 We’ve all heard this question before: “If all your friends jumped off a bridge, would you jump too?
-Well, apparently a lot of us would, according to the Bandwagon Effect, which explains many of our conforming behaviors, including fashion trends (shoulder pads taking off in the 80s simply could not have been the result of rational thought; that had to be the work of a cognitive bias).
+Well, apparently a lot of us would, according to the Bandwagon Effect, which explains many of our conforming behaviors, including fashion trends (shoulder pads taking off in the 80s simply could not have been the result of rational thought; that had to be the work of cognitive bias).

 How to use the Bandwagon Effect to influence your marketing and CRO: